Lepadella biloba (Hauer, 1958)

 - terminal segment of foot longer than basal section of foot

 The very common rotifer Lepadella patella (Müller, 1773) has very many form variants.
 In 1958 the form Lepadella patella f. biloba was described by Hauer, which is characterized by two posterior projections of the lorica (s. figs. 1b, 1c, 2a and 3).
-This form has been elevated to the species Lepadella biloba in the meantime.
+This form has been elevated to species rank as Lepadella biloba in the meantime.
 I find Lepadella biloba regularly in the Simmelried, among floating plant masses.
 In my population the specimens have a length of 105–112 µm, which is at the upper end of the range given by Hauer.

 Fig. 1 a-c: Lepadella biloba.
 L = 110 µm (of lorica).
 Three focal planes of a slightly squashed specimen in brightfield illumination.
 Note the two posterior projections of the lorica (arrows).
 Obj.
 40 X.